OSGeo/gdal/gdal/doc/source/development/rfc/rfc45_virtualmem.rst

 other platforms.

-The trickiest part is ensuring that things will work reliably when two concurrent threads that try to access the same initally unmapped page.
+The trickiest part is ensuring that things will work reliably when two concurrent threads that try to access the same initially unmapped page.
 Without special care, one thread could manage to access the page that is being filled by the other thread, before it is completely filled.
 On Linux this can be easily avoided with the mremap() call.
 When a page is